Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Is Palladium 999 Magnetic or Not?

-Palladium 999 isn’t magnetic, it’s paramagnetic.
-This means it has an extremely weak magnetic attraction ensuring that pure-palladium items remain immune to magnets of any size and strength.
+No, palladium 999 isn’t magnetic, it’s paramagnetic.
+Meaning it has an extremely weak magnetic attraction ensuring pure-palladium items remain immune to magnets of any size and strength.

-Note: a palladium bar, coin or jewelry item marked “999” is 99.9% pure.
-This is the palladium bullion type you can include in your palladium IRA account.
+A palladium bar, coin or jewelry item marked “999” is 99.9% pure.
+This is the palladium bullion type you can include in your palladium IRA.

 [/wps_note]